CSCfi/csc-user-guide/docs/apps/rapids.md

 to access the default version.

-This will show all available versions:
+To see all the available versions, run:

 ```text
 module avail rapids
 ```

-To check the exact packages and versions included in the loaded module you can run:
+To check the exact packages and versions included in the loaded module, you can run:

 ```text
 list-packages